 Where can I get more information?

-LXRA's procedures for the management and handling of Protected Disclosures are currently under review and will be posted here once finalised.
-Any enquiry concerning the department's procedures should be directed to the Protected Disclosure Coordinator.
+Any enquiry concerning LXRA's procedures for the management and handling of protected disclosures should be directed to the Protected Disclosure Coordinator (see contact details above).

 More information on the Act and IBAC's procedures are available on the IBAC website.